airther/sirupsen.github.io/_posts/2015-07-28-production-docker.md

-Just as Docker relies on the frontier of file systems, it also leverages a large number of recent additions to the kernel, namely namespaces and (not-so-recent, but less used) cgroups.
+Just as Docker relies on the frontier of file systems, it also leverages a large number of recent additions to the kernel, namely namespaces and (not-so-recent, but also not too commonly used) cgroups.
 These features (especially namespaces) are not yet battle-hardened from wide adoption in the industry.
 We run into obscure bugs with these [once in a while][cgroup-bug].
 We run with the network namespace disabled in production because we’ve experienced a fair amount of soft-lockups that we’ve traced to the implementation, but haven’t had the resources to fix upstream.
 The memory cgroup uses [a fair amount of memory][redhat-cgroup-memory], and I’ve heard unreliable reports from the wild.
 As containers see more and more use, it’s likely the larger companies that will pioneer this stability work.